mathmul/creotify/README.md

   - [x] `OrderItem`
 - [x] Generate and run Doctrine migrations
 - [x] Add Fixtures for sample data using Faker
+- [ ] Use enums for item types and order status

 ### Business Logic